 A: Eligible applicants for the Paycheck Protection Program include small employers (who were in existence prior to February 15, 2020) with 500 employees or fewer, as well as those that meet the current SBA size standards; self-employed individuals and "gig economy" individuals; and certain non-profits, including 501(c)(3) organizations and 501(c)(19) veteran organizations, and tribal business concerns with under 500 employees.
+The applicant's principal place of residence must be in the United States.
 Physician practices are eligible, regardless of how they are structured.